wprichar/DevOPs-tooling/README.md

 You can set up configuration for the jslint by editing the .jshintrc in root directly of your DevOPs services.
 For more examples see - http://jshint.com/docs/

-The mocha test done is a simple test that just creates a server and waits for callback that it was successfull.
+The mocha test done is a simple test that just creates a server and waits for callback that it was successful.
 We will have behavioral driven tests in our testing environment.

 ### Push to test